PhilippLgh/ethpkg/README.md

 This project aims to change that:

 **Package authors / developers** sign their modules to signal others that they care about security and to build up reputation.
 Signed modules become self-contained and portable.
 The delivery, authorship and security aspects are separated allowing modules to be mirrored, licensed, hosted in P2P registries or provided in other (=faster) ways.
-Packages are signed using cryptocurrency compatible keys so everyone who verifies or validates packages can use the author's address to send crypto.
+Packages are signed using cryptocurrency compatible keys so everyone who verifies or validates packages can use the author's address to donate.

 **Projects that depend on secure modules** can express their gratitude for the open source work & extra security by sending package authors crypto currency.
 This is a win-win situation because it incentivizes development and covers maintenance costs.